Overview

 Most citizens begin to depart Anvil once the final Senate session concludes.
 Since the judgement must be submitted at the summit where the motion was passed, the Tribune allows members of the Synod to request a veto after the final Senate session has taken place.
 If a judgement of veto is submitted to a civil servant then the motion will not pass into law until the Synod has had time to consider their judgement.

 Although it is rare for a Tribune to be present in the Senate during the final session, it is technically legal for any civil servant to accept a judgement.
 Traditionally this is accomplished by a citizen calling out from the gallery or the floor that they intend to seek the veto.
 A civil servant will find the citizen to confirm that they are a member of the Synod who has not yet used their judgement this summit.
-If that is the case, they will accept the judgement and then pass the details to the Tribune for judgement before the first voting deadline at the following summit.
+If that is the case, they will accept the judgement and then pass the details to the Tribune for judgement at the next summit.
+It will be available for voting on the Friday with scrutiny closing at 10pm on Saturday evening.
+It is not possible for a cardinal to extend the scrutiny period further.

 A small leak will sink a great ship.